 Food acts as a digestive roadblock.

-• Empty Stomach: The gummy hits the liver fast.
-The high peaks are intense but fade quickly (usually within 3 to 4 hours).
+Empty Stomach: The gummy hits fast.
+The high peaks are intense but fade quickly (usually within 4 to 6 hours).

 3. Your Tolerance

-If you eat a gummy every single night, your liver enzymes become highly efficient at breaking down THC.
+If you eat a gummy every single night, your liver becomes efficient at breaking down THC.
 Daily users will experience significantly shorter highs.

 If it is your first time taking an edible, your unconditioned system will take much longer to process it.